What to eat for good bone health

-Osteoporosis is a condition that weakens bones and makes them more fragile and likely to break.
-There are approximately half a million hospital visits with fractures from falls each year and women past the menopause are particularly at risk.
+Osteoporosis is a condition that weakens bones, making them more fragile and likely to break.
+There are approximately half a million hospital visits for fractures from falls each year and women past the menopause are particularly at risk.

 So what can we do to prevent this condition as we get older?
 Exercise is important in preventing osteoporosis, especially weight bearing exercises such as walking or running.
 However, all forms of exercise will help build muscle strength, which will also help stability and reduce the incidence of falls.

 But diet is so important too.
 Whereas most people seem to be aware of the need for calcium to build and strengthen bones, few people realise other nutrients, such as magnesium and vitamin D, are needed to make sure the calcium is absorbed properly.

 Although supplements can help, a recent review reported that just relying on them is not always totally effective, so it is a good idea to concentrate on getting these nutrients from our diets as well.